akvorado/akvorado/console/data/docs/06-internals.md

 SNMP polling is accomplished with [GoSNMP](https://github.com/gosnmp/gosnmp).
 The cache layer is tailored specifically for our needs.
-Cached information can expires if not accessed or refreshed periodically.
+Cached information can expire if not accessed or refreshed periodically.
 Some coaelescing of the requests are done when they are queued.
 This adds some code complexity, maybe it was not worth it.
 If a exporter fails to answer too frequently, a backoff will be triggered